Support for schools and learners affected by COVID-19

 We think it's crucial that we help in any way we can.

 We recognize that transitioning to remote learning situations for K–12 schools can be complicated as well.
 Remote learning support for K–12 schools, educators and parents can be found here.
-We will also be adding product walkthroughs, free resources and videos over the coming days here: https://www.mheonline.com/COVID19
+We also added product walkthroughs, free resources and videos here: https://www.mheonline.com/COVID19

 For support outside of the U.S., where many of our teams in affected countries have been working hard to support schools and colleges for weeks, visit this page for help: https://www.mheducation.com/global-sites.html

 Our customer service teams around the world continue to provide support.
-For inquiries or updates on Coronavirus-related disruptions, visit this help page.
+For inquiries or updates on COVID-19-related disruptions, visit this help page.

-In addition, we are offering some free resources to help people stay updated on the Coronavirus.
+In addition, we are offering some free resources to help people stay updated on COVID-19.

 We recognize that this is a fast-changing situation and will continue to provide you with the resources you need to continue to support your teaching and learning as your needs evolve.